MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/manage/live-migration-workgroup-cluster.md

 ## Do a live migration with Hyper-V workgroup clusters

-In the next sections, you'll do the following:
+In the next sections, you'll complete the following steps:

 - **Install the Hyper-V role and Hyper-V management tools.** Each virtual machine needs Hyper-V installed in order to be able to connect to other hosts and do a live migration.
 - **Create a new virtual machine and add it to the workgroup cluster.** Add in a virtual machine role to facilitate the live migration.